mtarza13/assembly-journey/loop_cond/README.md

 # README.md

-# Understanding Data Movement, Loops, and Conditions 🖥️
+# Understanding Assembly: Loops, and Conditions 🖥️

 Welcome!
 This guide will help you understand **CPU registers**, the **mov instruction**, **loops**, and **conditional statements** in x86-64 assembly.
 We'll also explain important concepts like `.text`, `.data`, and `_start` so beginners can follow along easily.